cszach/linux-on-lenovo-legion/README.md

 sudo make install
 ```

-10. Reboot.
-Your device should be able to connect to wireless Wi-Fi networks now.
+10. **Reboot.** Your device should be able to connect to wireless Wi-Fi networks
+    now.

 ### Kernel update

 After you have updated your Linux kernel, you need to recompile the driver and
 install it again.

+1. **Reboot.**
-1. Open the terminal in the `rtw89` directory.
+2. **Open the terminal in the `rtw89` directory.**
-2. Follow the steps below.
-The last 4 commands is exactly the same as the ones
+3. **Follow the steps below.** The last 4 commands is exactly the same as the
-   in step 7 of the previous section.
-Note that if you have deleted the MOK key,
+	 ones in step 7 of the previous section.
+Note that if you have deleted the MOK
-   you will have to complete steps 3-7 of the previous section.
-The `make clean`
+	 key, you will have to complete steps 3-7 of the previous section.
+The
-   command is very important.
+	 `make clean` command is very important.

 ```
 git pull